tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Projects using a Qualitative methodology.
 I have very, very limited experience with Qualitative methods.
 * Projects involving eye tracking, reaction time measurement, EEG, NIRS, Body Scanning, Virtual reality, hormone measurements (saliva).
 I have no experience with these methods and I feel I cannot adequately supervise projects using these methods.
 * Projects involving 'special populations'.
 I do not have access to 'special populations', so I cannot supervise projects involving children, vulnerable adults, service users, people with (mental) health diagnoses, or whichever special population you have in mind.
 However, if you have strong ties with these communities, then perhaps projects on social networks are still viable.
-* Projects in Cognitive Psychology.
+* Projects in Cognitive Psychology. (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Consumer Psychology / Marketing (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Positive Psychology / Happiness studies.
 * Projects in Sport Psychology (unless they are dealing with social network analysis)
 * Projects in Organisational Psychology (unless they are dealing with social network analysis)
 * Projects in Parapsychology.
 * Projects in Forensic Psychology (e.g., rape acceptance myths) or on eye-witness testimony.
-* Projects on COVID19 (but see exceptions above).
+* Projects on COVID-19 (but see exceptions above).
 * Projects on body image and the media.
 * Projects on nutrition, supplements, aromas.
 * Projects on the 'Dark Triad' of personality (Narcissism, Machiavellianism, Psychopathy - unless they are dealing with well thought out replications).